Napa County Truck Accident Lawyers

 Driver Fatigue

 There are regulations in place to combat this issue.
 The Federal Motor Carrier Safety Administration (FMCSA) enforces the maximum number of hours a truck driver can operate a commercial motor vehicle (CMV) within a certain period.
-Some of the regulations that the Hours of Service impose are:
+Some of the Hours of Service regulations are:

-- Thirty-minute driving breaks after eight hours of consecutive driving,
+- 30-minute driving breaks after eight hours of consecutive driving.

-- Driving limit of 11 hours after 10 hours off duty, and
+- Driving limit of 11 hours after 10 hours off duty.

 - Driving limit of 60 or 70 hours over seven or eight days.

-Forcing a driver to go beyond these limits may put the liability on the company, and our Napa County truck accident lawyers will ensure they’ll be held accountable if that’s the case.
+Forcing a driver to go beyond these limits may put the liability on the company.

 Violating Traffic Laws